mstksg/inCode/copy/entries/five-point-haskell-2.md

     return any items that weren't in the original list.
 *   If your type is `[a] -> [a]`, you know that your logic can only affect the permutation and multiplicity of items in your list.
+*   If your type is `Foldable t => t a -> [a]`, you know that results come from the input, but you can still reorder, duplicate, or drop elements.
+*   If your type is `Traversable t => t a -> [a]`, you get the free theorem `toList . fmap f == map f . toList`: the structure is traversed in a canonical order that commutes with mapping.
+You can't "peek" at values to decide the traversal order.
 *   If your type is `Functor f => f Int -> f Int`, if you call with `[]`, you know that the length of the result will be preserved, and also any mappings of `Int`s will be done purely.